Julie Won: Actions as Councilmember

-2025 mayoral race
+2025 mayoral election

-She endorsed Zohran Mamdani in the 2025 New York Democratic Mayoral Primary.
-Her husband, Eugene Noh, who managed the reelection campaign of Staten Island Congressman Max Rose, was hired as the campaign manager for Eric Adams' embattled reelection campaign.
+She endorsed Zohran Mamdani in the 2025 New York City Democratic mayoral primary.
+Her husband, Eugene Noh, who managed the re-election campaign of Staten Island congressman Max Rose, was hired as the campaign manager for Eric Adams's embattled re-election campaign.
+In an unusual arrangement, Noh's hiring had been facilitated by right-wing hedge fund managers Ken Griffin and Daniel S. Loeb.